THE FUTURE OF COCHRANE EVIDENCE SYNTHESIS

 Step 5: A series of six reviews is commissioned with a timeline for completion within 12 months.
 Both relevant thematic groups decide to take responsibility for one evidence synthesis and the Evidence Synthesis Units are commissioned to produce the four remaining evidence syntheses.

-Step 6: Titles are registered centrally.
+Step 6: Proposals from authors to develop evidence syntheses are managed centrally.
 The Cochrane Central Team provides methodological support and access to Cochrane Crowd to speed up the process.

 Step 7: Completed evidence syntheses are submitted to the Central Editorial Service within eight months.